andrakis/node-lithp/README.md

 Running some sample code
 ========================

-You have two options:
+You have three options:

+  * The online REPL

+     A REPL is [available online](https://andrakis.github.io/lithp/) that will run basic code snippits.
+This does not yet support running an entire script.

-  * The REPL
+  * The console REPL

      The REPL, or Read Execute Print Loop, is available in the top level directory.
 To start it invoke: